Getting your price quote right is often the difference between winning business or losing out (again).

 • Terms and conditions (if any)

-2. Detailed Project Information
+2. Details Project Information

 Your business provides more detailed project information with a price quote.
 Prospects get the following: